Using Contracted Solution Graphs for Solving Reconfiguration Problems: Recoloring Chordal Graphs

-Next, consider the case that $H,\ell$ is a forest that satisfies the INP.
-Then $H'$ is clearly a forest again, since it can be obtained by contracting $H$ (Lemma~\ref{lem:recolForget}).
-If $H$ contains no edges, then $H'$ contains no edges, and trivially satisfies the INP again.
+Next, consider the case that $(H,\ell)$ is a forest that satisfies the INP.
+Then $H'$ is clearly a forest, since it can be obtained by contracting $H$ (Lemma~\ref{lem:recolForget}).
+If $H$ contains no edges, then $H'$ contains no edges, and trivially $(H',\ell')$ satisfies the INP.
+Note that this is the case if $|T|=k$.
 So it only remains to consider the case that $H$ contains at least one edge, and therefore $|T|=k-1$.
 The last part of the proof is illustrated in Figure~\ref{fig:invariantForget}.

-For every node $a\in V(H')$, denote by $M_a$ the set of nodes of $H$ that are contracted to obtain $a$, when constructing $H',\ell'$ from $H,\ell$ as shown in Lemma~\ref{lem:recolForget} (so all nodes in $M_a$ are labeled with a $G[T]$-coloring that is compatible with the $G[T\bs \{v\}]$-coloring $\ell'(a)$).
+For every node $a\in V(H')$, denote by $M_a$ the set of nodes of $H$ that are contracted to obtain $a$, when constructing $(H',\ell')$ from $(H,\ell)$ as shown in Lemma~\ref{lem:recolForget} (so all nodes in $M_a$ are labeled with a $G[T]$-coloring that is compatible with the $G[T\bs \{v\}]$-coloring $\ell'(a)$).
 For every $k$-coloring $\alpha$ of $G[T\bs \{v\}]$, there are at most two compatible colorings of $G[T]$, since $|T\bs \{v\}|=k-2$.
 So since $H$ satisfies the INP, the subgraph of $H$ induced by the nodes that have an $\alpha$-compatible label has maximum degree at most~1, and thus maximum component size at most~2.
 It follows that for every $a\in V(H')$, $|M_a|\le 2$.